API Reference

 void beginTransmission(int address); Overload that forwards to the uint8_t version.

 uint8_t endTransmission(uint8_t sendStop = 1); Writes the buffered bytes.
 Return codes match Arduino: 0 success, 1 buffer overflow, 4 other error.
 Passing 0 for sendStop defers the actual write until the next requestFrom (repeated-start semantics).
+If an older deferred write must be auto-flushed first and that flush fails, this call returns 4.

 size_t write(uint8_t data); / size_t write(const uint8_t *data, size_t len); / size_t write(const char *str); Append data to the TX buffer (up to 32 bytes).